Doubly unfolded adjacency spectral embedding of dynamic multiplex graphs: Introduction

 \subsection{Notation}

-Before describing the proposed modeling framework and its properties, we establish the notation used in this work.
-We follow the standard notation utilized in the literature about random dot product graphs \citep[see][]{athreya2018statistical, RubinDelanchy22}.
+Before describing the proposed modelling framework and its properties, we establish the notation used in this work.
+We follow the standard notation utilised in the literature about random dot product graphs \citep[see][]{athreya2018statistical, RubinDelanchy22}.